 Less competition from abroad

-While this might be a good thing for UK based candidates facing competition from abroad when trying to move up the career ladder, there’s the added problem that some companies are transferring operations out of the UK.
-One in ten private sector firms are considering relocating their businesses elsewhere in the EU with Ireland, Germany, and France being the most popular destinations, so jobs will leave too.
+While this might be a good thing for UK based candidates, there is one arising problem.
+Some companies are transferring operations out of the UK.
+One in ten private sector firms are considering relocating their businesses elsewhere in the EU.
+Ireland, Germany, and France being the most popular destinations, so jobs will leave too.

-The number of Eastern Europeans working in the UK has already fallen sharply this year with 91,000 leaving the job market.
-Clearly, many of these workers are returning home to work in their native countries and leaving vacancies behind, so it’s worth doing some research to see how that affects the job market in your chosen discipline.
+Eastern Europeans working in the UK have fallen sharply this year with 91,000 leaving the job market.
+Clearly, many of these workers are returning home to work in their native countries and leaving vacancies behind.
+It’s worth doing some research to see how that affects the job market in your chosen discipline.